khulnasoft/khulnasoft/internal/database/schema.md

 **created**: The date and time the migration was inserted into the database (via an upgrade).

-**deprecated_version_major**: The lowest Sourcegraph version (major component) that assumes the migration has completed.
+**deprecated_version_major**: The lowest Khulnasoft version (major component) that assumes the migration has completed.

-**deprecated_version_minor**: The lowest Sourcegraph version (minor component) that assumes the migration has completed.
+**deprecated_version_minor**: The lowest Khulnasoft version (minor component) that assumes the migration has completed.

 **description**: A brief description about the migration.

 **id**: A globally unique primary key for this migration.
-The same key is used consistently across all Sourcegraph instances for the same migration.
+The same key is used consistently across all Khulnasoft instances for the same migration.

-**introduced_version_major**: The Sourcegraph version (major component) in which this migration was first introduced.
+**introduced_version_major**: The Khulnasoft version (major component) in which this migration was first introduced.

-**introduced_version_minor**: The Sourcegraph version (minor component) in which this migration was first introduced.
+**introduced_version_minor**: The Khulnasoft version (minor component) in which this migration was first introduced.

 **is_enterprise**: When true, these migrations are invisible to OSS mode.

 **last_updated**: The date and time the migration was last updated.

-**non_destructive**: Whether or not this migration alters data so it can no longer be read by the previous Sourcegraph instance.
+**non_destructive**: Whether or not this migration alters data so it can no longer be read by the previous Khulnasoft instance.

 **progress**: The percentage progress in the up direction (0=0%, 1=100%).